Walk INN - 16 Holywood Road, Belfast BT4 1NT

 Walk INN Food Bank

-If you cannot collect donate items, most food banks happily accept cash contributions.
+If you cannot collect and donate items, most food banks happily accept cash contributions.

-Food bank donations are needed more than ever before in UK.
-There is no escaping economic impact of coronavirus pandemic people are increasingly relying on charity to help them as jobs dry up.
+Food bank donations are needed more than ever before in the UK.
+There is no escaping the economic impact of the coronavirus pandemic and people are increasingly relying on charity to help them as jobs dry up.

-After more than a million children signed up for free school meals this year for first time, it is clear Covid-19 has put a record number of families across UK at risk of going hungry.
-But anyone can donate to our independent food bank, it is one of most direct ways of helping local people at their most desperate time.
+After more than a million children signed up for free school meals this year for the first time, it is clear Covid-19 has put a record number of families across the UK at risk of going hungry.
+But anyone can donate to our independent food bank, and it is one of the most direct ways of helping local people at their most desperate time.

-While extension of the furlough scheme is likely to prevent thousands of redundancies, Government u-turn came too late for many they are expecting to see a huge 61 per cent increase in need for food banks in final three months of this year.
+While the extension of the furlough scheme is likely to prevent thousands of redundancies, the Government u-turn came too late for many and they are expecting to see a huge 61 per cent increase in need for food banks in the final three months of this year.

 Never donated to a food bank before?
-Don’t know where to find local collection centre near you?
-Not sure why they exist in first place?
+Don’t know where to find the local collection centre near you?
+Not sure why they exist in the first place?
 Look no further.

 Walk INN Food Bank